 - viewing the ticket list

-- · viewing the details of tickets
+- viewing the details of tickets

-- · adding comments to tickets
+- adding comments to tickets

 - adding attachments to tickets

 - creating new tickets

-- searching the FAQs (Frequently Asked Questions)
+- searching the FAQs

-- Additional features may be available through a customization of your CM system.
+(i) Additional features may be available through a customization of your CM system.

-Please see CM/Track V1 from Your Customers' Point of View for a detailed explanation of how your customers work in CM/Track.
+Please see CM/Track from the customers' point of view for a detailed explanation of how your customers work in CM/Track.

-E.2.3 CM/Track From the Engineers' Point of View
+E.2.3 CM/Track from the engineers' point of view